 Horningsham is a popular school as evidenced by the numbers of parents keen to get places.
-This is thanks to the commitment, enthusiasm and experience of the Headteacher and the staff team who have nurtured and developed a successful community school with a strong family feel where children feel valued and safe.
-We look forward to a productive year ahead and will continue to work with the Headteacher and all the staff for the benefit of all the children, staff and the school community.
+This is thanks to the commitment, enthusiasm and experience of the Acting Headteacher and the staff team who have nurtured and developed a successful community school with a strong family feel where children feel valued and safe.
+Governors are aware of the falling birth rate and the possible impact on the numbers applying to school.
+We will work with the Acting Headteacher to ensure that the school is promoted effectively, so that prospective parents have a good understanding of what our school has to offer.
+We look forward to a productive year ahead and will continue to work with the Acting Headteacher and all the staff for the benefit of all the children, staff and the school community.